jelaiw/rust-in-action-examples/README.md

 # rust-in-action-examples
-Code examples from Tim McNamara's Rust in Action book
+Code examples from Tim McNamara's "Rust in Action" book.